Priya-ppp/Rowdy-Rez/README.md

 An AI-powered assistant built to solve a critical student problem: discovering campus resources when they need them most.

 • Researched 245+ students to identify resource awareness as the #1 pain point
-• Designed and deployed a conversational AI agent inside Microsoft Teams
+• Designed and built a conversational AI agent inside Microsoft Teams using copilot studio
 • Enabled instant, contextual answers for campus resources (location, hours, contact)
 • Piloted with graduate assistants and student outreach initiatives